ganesh3/sagemaker-churn/README.md

 # **Predicting Customer Churn with Amazon SageMaker**

 This lab is provided as part of **[AWS Summit Online](https://aws.amazon.com/events/summits/online/)**.
 It has been adapted from an [AWS blog post](https://aws.amazon.com/blogs/ai/predicting-customer-churn-with-amazon-machine-learning/).
+Click [here](https://bit.ly/2yLtZqL) to explore the full list of hands-on labs.

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.